samponnada/samponnada.github.io/docs/index.markdown

 For my biographical info, [click here](https://samponnada.github.io/about/).

-An up-to-date-version of my CV (as of Sep 2025) is [linked here](https://caltech.box.com/s/fr39q8eixv36ffjjqjbqhczj92zcbton).
+An up-to-date-version of my CV (as of Oct.
+2025) is [linked here](https://caltech.box.com/s/fr39q8eixv36ffjjqjbqhczj92zcbton).